gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/shaft-retention.rst

 .. note:: Make sure to use an appropriately sized shim/washer between the thing retaining the shaft and the bearing, such that it only touches the bearings inner race.
 Otherwise, the rubbing will lead to inefficiency.

-Outlined below are some common methods FTC teams use for shaft retention.
+Outlined below are some common methods teams use for shaft retention.

 Shaft Collars
 -------------